Skip to Content

 Still socked in with fog

-With full fog my attention turned to the cows.
+With full fog, my attention turned to the cows.

-It wasn’t long before we arrived to Le Moleson summit after a few ups and downs along the ridge.
+It wasn’t long before we arrived at Le Moleson summit after a few ups and downs along the ridge.
 There wasn’t much going on inside the fog other than a few cows blocking our way.
 A bit defeated, we sat at the restaurant and had a coffee.
 Here we debated taking the cable car down and walking along the road back to our car, our returning the same way.

 All of a sudden the clouds begin to part a little and we decided to miss the last cable car and see if we could get lucky with the fog clearing on the way back and possibly head up Teysachaux as we had intended to do.